 \section{More Experimental Details}

 The details of the evaluated models are provided in \autoref{tab:model-detail}.
-The token consumption of LLMs and LRMs under CoT and PoT is provided in \autoref{tab:tokens}.
+The token consumption of LLMs and LRMs in CoT and PoT settings is provided in \autoref{tab:tokens}.
 Additionally, the relationship between token consumption and accuracy across the evaluated models is illustrated in \autoref{fig:cost_effective}.